practicalli/clojure/designing-data-structures/modeling-name-generation-map.md

    "c" "Coutts"})
 ```

-The following alternative data structure design is very simple and more consise, however it does loose some of the semantic meaning.
-The position of the names is not defined in terms of the contenxt of the problem.
+The following alternative data structure design is very simple and more concise, however it does loose some of the semantic meaning.
+The position of the names is not defined in terms of the context of the problem.

 ```clojure
 (def slone-names
   {:a ["Ally-Pally" "Anstruther" "Arbuthnot"]})
 ```

 This next design removes some of the redundancy in defining each letter of the alphabet several times.
-Apart from less typing and therefore reading by the development teeam, it also explicitly defines the semantic meaning of each name within the context of this problem.
+Apart from less typing and therefore reading by the development team, it also explicitly defines the semantic meaning of each name within the context of this problem.

 ```clojure
 (def slone-names